UPES B.Tech Admissions 2025

 Introduction to Conic Section

-We obtain different kinds of conic sections depending on the position of the intersecting plane with respect to the cone and by the angle made by it with the vertical axis of the cone.
+We obtain different kinds of conic sections depending on the position of the intersecting plane concerning the cone and by the angle made by it with the vertical axis of the cone.

-For example, parabola, ellipse and hyperbola are conic sections as they are formed when a plane cuts a double cone as shown in figure
+For example, parabola, ellipse and hyperbola are conic sections as they are formed when a plane cuts a double cone as shown in the figure.

 Definition of Conic Section in 2-dimensions